Scholarships for Educational Opportunities including Career and Technical Training, Community College, and Four-Year Colleges

 The Community Foundation Serving the Central Blue Ridge has excellent scholarships.
 Currently, most are available to residents of the counties of Augusta and Nelson and the independent cities of Staunton and Waynesboro, Virginia.
 However, there are a few exceptions.
 2017 scholarships are now closed.

 Virginia's Future Leaders Scholarship Program - A statewide education initiative of the Virginia cable industry.
 For 16 years the Virginia cable industry, the Donald A. Perry Foundation and the VCTA have awarded scholarships to outstanding Virginia students attending Virginia colleges across the Commonwealth.
 This program is a one-time award and is open to Virginia residents attending an undergraduate 2 or 4 year program at a Virginia institution of higher learning in the upcoming academic year.
-Due April 24, 2017.
+2017 scholarship is now closed.

 National scholarship programs